-Horrified by the harm fireworks caused to children and animals, Beverley Pentland toured New Zealand campaigning for greater restrictions to be put on their sale and use.
+Horrified by the harm fireworks caused to children and animals, Beverley Pentland toured New Zealand campaigning for greater restrictions on their sale and use.
 Beginning in the 1970s, she visited hundreds of schools and community groups and became known as ‘the fireworks lady’.
-She died shortly before new legislation restricting fireworks sales was passed in 1985.
+She died shortly before legislation restricting fireworks sales was passed in 1985.

 Some consumer groups are linked with particular industries.

-DUEN is an umbrella group of community and welfare organisations with common interests in the energy sector.
-It lobbies for affordable and sustainable energy supplies as well as a fairer pricing policy.
+DEUN was an umbrella group of community and welfare organisations with common interests in the energy sector.
+It lobbied for affordable and sustainable energy supplies and a fairer pricing policy.
 In 2011 it asserted that domestic consumers provided 44% of electricity sector revenue while only using 33% of the supply.

-TUANZ was founded in 1995 and represents both major telecommunications users and small business and residential users.
-In 2011 it had about 450 members.
-It has been at the forefront of introducing greater regulation of, and competition in, the telecommunications industry to consumers’ benefit.
+Founded as the Telecommunication Users Association of New Zealand in 1995, TUANZ represents both major telecommunications users and small business and residential users.
+In 2020 it had about 170 members.
+It has been at the forefront of introducing greater regulation of, and competition in, the telecommunications industry to benefit consumers.

-As part of their role as consumer watchdogs, consumer groups advocate on behalf of a wide range of social policy issues, including health, education and welfare.
+As part of their role as consumer watchdogs, consumer groups speak out on a wide range of social policy issues, including health, education and welfare.

 In lifting the ban on unhealthy food in school tuck shops, Minister of Education Anne Tolley suggested junk food was not always an unhealthy option.
-‘For the kid who’s been doing two hours of rugby practice and needs that instant hit of carbohydrates, a pie might not be a bad thing.’1 In a response that highlighted the emotional intensity of the debate, a nutritionist said a pie was in fact low in carbohydrates and one of the worst things to eat.
+‘For the kid who’s been doing two hours of rugby practice and needs that instant hit of carbohydrates, a pie might not be a bad thing.’1 In a response that highlighted the emotional intensity of the debate, a nutritionist said a pie was in fact low in carbohydrates and one of the worst things to eat after vigorous exercise.

 CPAG was founded in 1994 to lobby for the right of every New Zealand child to security, food, shelter, education and health care.
 Members included academics, teachers and community workers.
-The group examined how policies affected children, made submissions to government and conducted research.
+The group conducted research, examined how policies affected children, and made submissions to the government.

 There are many community and recreational interest groups in New Zealand.

-With the move towards greater devolution, local Māori leaders are assuming greater responsibility for advocating on behalf of iwi and hapū, especially with respect to achieving greater self-determination and a larger share of the resources of the state.
-The Iwi Chairs Forum was set up in 2005 and comprises leaders from 50 iwi (representing two-thirds of Māori).
-An iwi leadership group is drawn from the forum.
-It meets regularly with MPs and officials on matters concerning Māori.
+Local Māori leaders have assumed greater responsibility for advocating on behalf of iwi and hapū, especially with respect to achieving self-determination and a larger share of the resources of the state.
+The Iwi Chairs Forum set up in 2005 included leaders from 50 iwi (representing two-thirds of Māori).
+An iwi leadership group drawn from the forum met regularly with MPs and officials on matters concerning Māori.

-The New Zealand Deerstalkers’ Association has long lobbied against the government’s use of 1080 poison to kill pests such as possums on conservation land because it also kills game.
+The New Zealand Deerstalkers’ Association has long lobbied against the government’s use of 1080 poison to kill pests such as possums on conservation land, because 1080 also kills game.
 When protesters scattered 1080 look-alike pellets in Christchurch’s Hagley Park in 2008, the association sharply contrasted the media’s alarmed response with its muted reporting of government 1080 bait drops in public water-supply areas.

 Reflecting New Zealand’s high levels of participation in outdoor recreation and sport, most recreational organisations not only provide a range of services to their members, but also seek to influence government policy.
 Sports bodies have lobbied ministers and MPs on topics including access to national parks and privately owned land, firearm licensing laws, visits by sports teams to ‘unfriendly’ or ‘unstable’ regimes, state funding provisions and priorities, and commercial sponsorship arrangements, most controversially with tobacco and alcohol companies.

-Undoubtedly the most influential sports organisation in the country is the New Zealand Rugby Football Union.
+Undoubtedly the most influential sports organisation in the country is New Zealand Rugby (formerly the New Zealand Rugby Football Union).
 During the apartheid era in South Africa, the union was publicly criticised for trying to convince the government that politics should not influence sporting contacts with South Africa.
 Those opposed to such contacts set up interest groups such as the Citizens Association for Racial Equality (CARE) in 1964 and Halt All Racist Tours (HART) in 1969.

 Deeks, John, and Nick Perry, eds.
 Controlling interests: business, the state and society in New Zealand.
 Auckland: Auckland University Press, 1992.